Data archiving in D2000 system

 Besides the databases mentioned above, D2000 system also supports the MS SQL server (see the topic Support of MS SQL 2000, MSDE 2000, SQL Server 2005 Express and MS SQL 2008 express edition).

-For the ''LITE'' version, which has low requirements for the archive subsystem performance, it is possible to use a freely available database MSDE (Microsoft Desktop Engine) - it is a version of the MS SQL server with limited performance.
+For small application with low requirements for the archive subsystem performance, it is possible to use a freely available database MSDE (Microsoft Desktop Engine) - it is a version of the MS SQL server with limited performance.
 For more information on MS SQL and MSDE see the topic Support of MS SQL 2000, MSDE 2000, SQL Server 2005 Express and MS SQL 2008 express edition.

 Note: SQLite and MySQL (and MySQL clones such as MariaDB and PerconaDB) are also supported experimentally.
 For more information, please contact Ipesoft.